Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 - Bicep or Terraform  for the IaC
 - Azure Pipelines or Github Actions for the CI/CD

-> This should be an introduction of the business problem and why this scenario was built to solve it.
->> What prompted them to solve the problem?
->> What services were used in building out this solution?
->> What does this example scenario show?
-What are the customer's goals?

-> What were the benefits of implementing the solution described below?

 ## Potential use cases

-> What industry is the customer in?
-> Are there any other use cases or industries where this would be a fit?
-> How similar or different are they to what's in this article?

-> Because this is a generalized architecture pattern, use the following language to link to the other architectures (likely solution ideas) that build off of it, as shown below.

 This solution is a generalized architecture pattern, which can be used for many different scenarios and industries; in particular can be applied in most of the AKS deployment and is also used for [Mission Critical scenario](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks-multi-region/aks-multi-cluster) See the following example solutions that build off of this core architecture:

 - [Link to first solution idea or other architecture that builds off this solution](filepath.yml)

 ## Architecture